wdawson/okta.github.io/_source/_posts/2017-06-15-build-microservices-architecture-spring-boot.md

 * Hystrix: a circuit breaker to stop cascading failure and enable resilience
 * Lombok: to reduce boilerplate code

-{% img blog/microservices-spring-boot/edge-service.png alt:"Edge Service" width:"800" %}
+{% img blog/microservices-spring-boot/edge-service.png alt:"Edge Service" width:"800" %}{: .center-image }

 Click the **Generate Project** button and expand `edge-service.zip` into `spring-boot-microservices-example` and open the project in your favorite IDE.